jhroth/data-example/README.md

-# Data Example fromr "A Framework for Estimating and Testing Qualitative Interactions"
+# Data Example from "A Framework for Estimating and Testing Qualitative Interactions"

 ### Prerequisities
 We implement our method in Python.
 The first step of using the method should be installing [CVXPY](http://www.cvxpy.org/en/latest/install/), whose dependencies are listed [here](http://www.cvxpy.org/en/latest/install/#install-from-source).
 In addition to CVXPY's dependencies, our method requires the following Python modules: